 The course runs online over a period of twelve weeks using open, collaborative learning practices, a problem-based learning (PBL) format and with the aim of building personal learning networks.
-The studies consist of online work in PBL groups, writing of individual reflective blogs and giving peer feedback in an open international context.
+The studies consist of online work in PBL groups, reading (or otherwise taking part of) learning materials, writing (or otherwise documenting) individual reflections and giving peer feedback in an open international context.
 Each course topic includes optional common activities such as webinars as a support to the learning process.